jphong125/stellaapic/Writerside/topics/Getalistofgameicon.md

 # Get Casino Icon Info

 ## Overview
-Using this method Casino Operator will get icon info for the games.
+Using this method Casino Operator will get casino icon info for the games.

 ## API URL
-Requested get a list of game URL will be notified individually, for security reasons.
+Requested get casino icon info URL will be notified individually, for security reasons.

 ###  Request parameters